frippz/frippz.se/about.md

 Still, if you want to give DigitalOcean a try, the above link is a referral that’ll give you a $10 credit.
 If you happen to like them as much as I do and stay with them, when you spend $25 with them, I get a $25 credit myself (I still use them for other things, so that would be much appreciated).

-#### Encryption

-I'm also using encryption via SSL provided by [Let’s Encrypt](https://letsencrypt.org), a new certificate authority that is free, automated and open.
-If you’re looking to serve your content encrypted, but always balked at the difficulty and complexity issuing a certificate means, give them a go.
-They’re currently in open beta.

 ### Getting in touch

 Feeling the need to get in touch with me?
 Have a business inquiry?
 Don’t hesitate to shoot me an email at [contact@frippz.se](mailto:contact@frippz.se).
 I have limited availability for smaller front end related projects from time to time.